Updated: Feb 14

 Daveed Diggs of clipping. and Hamilton fame co-wrote and co-starred in this film about a man and his childhood friend in Oakland trying to avoid getting in trouble while on his last couple days of probation.
 When a black man is shot by a police officer, it triggers a response in him that makes him reevaluate his identity and his relationship with his friend.

-It's been a couple years since I've seen this film, but I still think of it often.
+It's been a couple of years since I've seen this film, but I still think of it often.
 Witnessing terrible acts, trying to find meaning in them.
 Being on thin ice and living with that constant fear of you being next.
 When will justice be served?

 It's not a subtle movie, but it doesn't need to be.
 The friendship between Collin and Miles is very genuine, but their points of contention, often involving the differences in how they're treated, are just as visceral.
 Sometimes, a deliberate culmination of devastating events is just what's necessary to get a point across.
 The rap scene at the end is legitimately breath-taking.